 Allies and Enemies

-For several years, the Rastrojos have had an agreement with the National Liberation Army (ELN) in the provinces of Cauca and Nariño.
-More recently they made a similar agreement with the Revolutionary Armed Forces of Colombia (FARC) in certain other parts of the country.
-Both these alliances give the Rastrojos direct access to coca base -- the raw material for cocaine — at very low prices.
+For several years, the Rastrojos had an agreement with the National Liberation Army (ELN) in the provinces of Cauca and Nariño and the Revolutionary Armed Forces of Colombia (FARC) in certain other parts of the country.
+Both these alliances gave the Rastrojos direct access to coca base — the raw material for cocaine — at very low prices.